Advice on choosing a ski touring trip

 All courses are valley based, staying in a local hotel (on some, we also spend one or two nights in an alpine hut).

 The key features are: skills and technique training, delivered on real days out skiing and touring, with inclusive groups that allow for a range of abilities.

-Both lifts and skinning are used and the learning objectives are focused, but the pace is generally quite relaxed in order to allow time for teaching and learning.
+Both lifts and skinning are used and the learning objectives are focused, but the pace is generally quite relaxed in order to allow time for teaching and practice.

 Backcountry Ski Holidays